TritonDataCenter/manta/docs/dev-notes.md

 works like this:

 1. Build the repository itself.
-2. Build an image (which is basically a zone filesystem template) from the contents of the built repository.
+2. Build an image (a zone filesystem template and some metadata) from the contents of the built repository.
-3. Publish the image to updates.joyent.com.
+3. Optionally, publish the image to updates.joyent.com.
-4. Import the image into an SDC instance.
+4. Import the image into a Triton instance.
 5. Provision a new zone from the imported image.
 6. During the first boot, the zone executes a one-time setup script.
 7. During the first and all subsequent boots, the zone executes another configuration script.

-There are tools to automate most of this (and again, for using them, see the links above):
+There are tools to automate most of this:

-* Mountain Gorilla (MG), part of the [SDC](http://github.com/joyent/sdc) build process, takes care of steps (1) through (3).
-It does this by cloning the repo, using a "make" target to build a tarball to be splatted down onto a bare zone, deploys a bare zone, splats down the tarball, and uses the SDC APIs to create a new image from that zone.
-This image basically represents a template filesystem with which instances of this component will be stamped out.
-After the image is built, it gets uploaded to updates.joyent.com.
+* The build tools contained in the `eng.git` submodule, usually found in `deps/eng` in manta repositories include a tool called `buildimage` which assembles an image containing the built Manta component.
+The image represents a template filesystem with which instances of this component will be stamped out.
+After the image is built, it can be uploaded to updates.joyent.com.
+Alternatively, the image can be manually imported to a Triton instance by copying the image manifest and image file (a compressed zfs send stream) to the headnode and running "sdc-imgadm import".
 * The "manta-init" command takes care of step 4.
 You run this as part of any deployment.
 See the [Manta Operator's Guide](https://joyent.github.io/manta) for details.
-After the first run, basically all it does is find new images in updates.joyent.com, import them into the current SDC instance, and mark them for use by "manta-deploy".
+After the first run, subsequent runs find new images in updates.joyent.com, import them into the current Triton instance, and mark them for use by "manta-deploy".
+Alternatively, if you have images that were manually imported using "sdc-imgadm import", then "manta-init" can be run with the "-n" flag to use those local images instead.
 * The "manta-adm" and "manta-deploy" commands (whichever you choose to use) take care of step 5.
 See the Manta Operator's Guide for details.
 * Steps 6 and 7 happen automatically when the zone boots as a result of the